guidobouman/emails-input/README.md

 ```

 Description of each Entry property:
-- `string`: the sanitized string representation of the entry
+- `string`: the sanitized string representation of the entry;
 - `isValid`: the state wheter or not the entry is valid, according to the RegEx;
 - `element`: reference to the DOM element that holds the entry, used by `deleteEntry`.